steemit/tinman/README.md

 which control the rate at which transactions occur:

 ```
-# As of this writing, this command takes ~10 minutes, consumes ~4GB of RAM
+# As of this writing, this command takes ~10 minutes to start writing actions,
+# consumes ~200MB of RAM, with all actions created in about two hours
 tinman txgen -c txgen.conf -o tn.txlist
 ```